Before your parent clicks, pays, or calls back, check the message here.

 • Emergency 'I already clicked' guidance

+Beta invite, not a live subscription today.
 Early users get 3 months free when we launch.

 Early access

+Use the checker form and select the early-access checkbox.
 Early users get 3 months free when Family Scam Defense launches.

 FAQ